 The fourth and most important tool is the accreditation and review process.
-Developing the institutional capacity for a national higher education accreditation system is complex and takes time, but Chile's experience shows that accreditation information can influence student enrollment choices (Figure 16).
-When mandatory accreditation reviews of teacher education programs began in 2006, 80% of the country's 940 teaching programs received either no accreditation or the lowest category.
-Even without direct action to close low quality institutions, in the space of a few years, the teacher training market shifted massively from 77% of enrollments in non-accredited programs to 70% of enrollments in accredited programs.
-New legislation goes further, requiring that all teachers hired into public (or publicly-subsidized) schools must have graduated from accredited programs.
+Developing the institutional capacity for a national higher education accreditation system is complex and takes time.
+Chile's experience, however, shows that accreditation information can exert important influence on student enrollment choices (figure O.16).
+When mandatory accreditation reviews of teacher education programs began in 2006, 80 percent of the country's 940 teaching programs received either no accreditation or the lowest category.
+Even without direct action to close low-quality institutions, in the space of a few years, the teacher training market shifted massively from 77 percent of enrollments in nonaccredited programs to 70 percent of enrollments in accredited programs.
+Proposed legislation goes further, requiring that all teachers hired into public (or publicly subsidized) schools must have graduated from accredited programs.